uzielweb/add_xml_fields/README.md

 ###### ADVISE - This plugin add and/or change xml fields.
 This plugin do not OVERRIDE completely the xml form from models.
 I Will make this function in the next 1.0.6 version (I hope).
 If you need override the entire XML form (to change and remove or hide fields) I suggest ICUE FORM XML OVERRIDE (icueproject.com/products/override-xml-forms)

-#### A Joomla Plugin to add xml form fields to any site module, site component or adminsitrator component
+#### A Joomla Plugin to add xml form fields to any site module, site component or administrator component

 How to use: